Pesticides: Benefits and Risks

 Responsible Use

 Responsible use of pesticides includes every attempt to protect the environment, including water supplies.
-Documented contaminations of groundwater have often resulted from contamination at point sources of pesticide mixing for application—at wellheads.
+Documented contaminations of groundwater have most often been due to contamination at sources of pesticide mixing for application—at wellheads.
 Strict adherence to regulations and common-sense practices are necessary to prevent this occurrence.
 Programs for proper disposal of pesticide containers are essential.
-A pilot program for recycling pesticide containers is underway in Mississippi and other states.
+A program for recycling empty pesticide containers and containers of unknown pesticides occurs in Mississippi and other states.

 References

-The Food Equation.
-1991.
-Feeding a Growing Global Family.
-DETAIL video produced by Monsanto Company in cooperation with The National Corn Growers Association, the W. J. Morse Foundation, and the American Soybean Association.
-Monsanto Detail Program, Hazelwood, MO 63042.
+Monsanto Company.
+(1991).
+The food equation: Feeding a growing global family .
+In cooperation with the National Corn Growers Association, the W. J. Morse Foundation, and the American Soybean Association.
+Monsanto Detail Program.

 By John D. Byrd Jr., PhD, Extension/Research Professor, Plant and Soil Sciences; David R. Shaw, PhD, former Professor and Director, GeoResources Institute; and Eric P. Webster, former Research Assistant, Plant and Soil Sciences.